DepartureLV/supabase-realtime-input-form/README.md

 2. **Molecules** - Small components groups (Back-button, Label-input-combo, card) will be inside `@/components` directory
 3. **Organisms** - Larger UI section that consist multiple Molecules (Patient-Form, Card-list), will be inside each `@/app/[page]` directory, if share across multiple page, will be in `@/components`
 4. **Pages** - Fully rendered pages

+Components Description
+  - Card
+    - **PatientCard** - A card to display patient data with name and status, take patient data as props
+    - **RealtimeCardList** - A list of PatientCard that can be updated in real-time and pass down patient data to `PatientCard`

+  - Input
+    - **LabelInput** - A combination of label and input
+    - **PersonalForm** - A base input form without ability to update
+    - **RealtimePatientForm** - A form for patient to input data and update postgres in real-time, pass updated data to `PersonalForm`
+    - **RealtimeStaffForm** - A form for staff to view the patient data in real-time, pass updated data to `PersonalForm`

+  - Button
+    - **MultipleStateButton** - A Submit button that can display multiple states base on the Request and Response (active, disabled, etc.)
+    - **BackButton** - A button to navigate back

 ## Real-Time Synchronization Flow